Christmas selfies with zombies

 The graphics do their job fine with the number of zombies and items onscreen being the most impressive technical aspect.
 While the animation, textures and picture quality being nothing to get overly excited about.

-Update: The game has since this review received a Xbox One X enhancement, boosting it from a 900p to a 1600p resolution, albeit still at 30fps.
+Update: The game has since this review received a Xbox One X enhancement, boosting the resolution from 900p to 1600p, albeit still at 30fps.

 Continued from DR3 are also the combo vehicles, which lets you basically ducktape together two completely different vehicles into on zombie slaying machine.
 They 're usually very creative and feature some hilarious weapons to get rid of the hundreds of zombies that roam the streets.

 Although I feel the gameplay and mechanics have all been changed made for the better, DR4 still can't shake a sense of blandness.
 The story is forgettable, and the dialogue tries hard to be funny, but doesn't feel so most of the time.
-I found Frank to be difficult to understand as a character and his comedic moments just weren't that funny with the exception of some lines here and there.
+I found Frank to be difficult to understand as a character and his comedic moments just weren't that funny apart from some lines here and there.

-The main plot is fairly short and I would've appreciated more depth to the gameplay.
-Slaying zombies becomes tedious in the long run.
+The main plot is short, and I would've appreciated more depth to the gameplay.
+Slaying zombies becomes tedious eventually.
 One can accuse the removal of the timer takes away a pressing dynamic to the game, but it needs to be replaced by something.
-I'm uncertain they really have hit the mark in replacing that something to retain a pace and goal to all the zombie slaying.
+I'm uncertain they really have hit the mark in replacing that something to keep a pace and overall goal to all the zombie slaying.

 I would've appreciated a build-up to trying to escape the city, like in DR3, to be the main goal in DR4 too.
-I found the main story was just a check-list of missions, giving me little sense of actually being in a zombie apocalypse dealing with it's problems.
+I found the main story was just a checklist of missions, giving me little sense of being in a zombie apocalypse dealing with its problems.

-It's a series trying to find it's itself, yet never has a clear definition of what it's supposed to be.
-Sure, removing the timer is a huge relief, but in it's place there needs to be a new engaging dynamic to keep the pace.
-The lack of a clear defined goal except hunting people down, haunts the game throughout.
+It's a series trying to find it's itself yet never has a clear definition of what it's supposed to be.
+Sure, removing the timer is a huge relief, but in its place, there needs to be a new engaging dynamic to keep the pace.
+The lack of a clearly defined goal except hunting people down, haunts the game throughout.